JavaScript / TypeScript SDK

 requestTimeout (optional) | number | timeout in milliseconds for all SDK network requests, if timeout is exceeded request will fail immediately | 10_000 (10 seconds) |

-Make sure not to use several client instances in one application as it is not fully supported yet, which may lead to local storage configuration being overwritten and cause bugs.
+Do not use several client instances in one application, as it is not fully supported yet.
+Several client instances may lead to local storage configuration being overwritten and cause bugs.

 Activating a feature flag